Definex-Mobile/DynamicFeatureModule/README.md

 ---

 ## 🚀 Backend Setup
+These steps are required to set up and run the backend service that powers the DynamicFeatureModule system, enabling secure, verifiable, and versioned feature delivery to mobile clients.

 ### 📁 Project Directory

+Navigate to the backend service directory.

 ```bash
 cd DynamicFeatureModule/backend
 ```

 📦 Install Dependencies

+Install all required Node.js dependencies needed to run the backend server.

 ```bash
 npm install
 ```

 🔑 Generate Private and Public Keys

+Generate a public–private key pair used for signing module manifests, ensuring integrity verification, tamper detection, and secure validation on the client side.

 ```bash
 npm run generate-keys
 ```

 ▶️ Start Server

+Start the backend service and expose the API endpoints that mobile applications use to fetch module manifests and metadata.

 ```bash
 npm start